 Click on this link for more information on Day Classes and the complete brochure http://www.royal-needlework.org.uk/content/20/royal_school_of_needlework_day_classes

-The Royal School of Needlework has announced its new degree course BA (Hons) Hand Embroidery for Fashion, Interiors & Textile Art.
+The Royal School of Needlework also has a degree course BA (Hons) Hand Embroidery for Fashion, Interiors & Textile Art.
 UCAS code W740.
-It has a NEW website specifically for the degree www.rsndegree.uk where you can find full information.
+It has a website specifically for the degree www.rsndegree.uk where you can find full information.
 They have also produced a film which can be viewed via You Tube https://www.youtube.com/watch?v=ctBxTJPdx_g.

 The BA (Hons) Hand Embroidery for Fashion, Interiors, Textile Art at the Royal School of Needlework is the only degree in hand embroidery in Europe.
 Using traditional and contemporary hand embroidery techniques, this course is a springboard to a creative career in fashion, interiors or textile art.